Interview with MOB Kitchen’s founder Ben Lebus

 We sat down to chat with him about everything from his experiences of student cooking, entrepreneurship and the importance of paying interns(!).
-Read on for some incredible tips on making a new business work as a recent grad.
+Read on for some incredible tips on making a new business work as a recent graduate.

-Ben's always been a foodie.
+Ben Lebus has always been a foodie.

 His dad ran an Italian restaurant for 15 years, so food and cooking were big parts of his life growing up.
 But, when he arrived at the University of Edinburgh as a student, he realised that not all students felt the same way.

 It's always been a real passion of mine, but I could see that that passion wasn't shared by everyone.

 They weren't going to Jamie Oliver, they weren't going to BBC Good Food, they weren't going to the spaces that I naturally went to, and I felt that there was a kind of gap in the market for a space that spoke almost exclusively to students and young professionals.

 That gap in the market happened to be a MOB-shaped hole, sparking his initial idea.